The Tank Museum takes the safety and security of your personal data very seriously.

 OUR MAILING LIST

 Your Email: If you register to receive our e-newsletter (or to ‘receive marketing’ as it may be worded elsewhere on our websites), we require an active personal email address so we can send you the information you have requested.
-For the purposes of audience research, we also ask for your nationality – but submitting this information is not mandatory.
-When you subscribe, we will send you an email which will ask you to confirm your subscription.
+If you subscribe via a pop-up or sign-up form, we will send you an email which will ask you to confirm your subscription.
 You must acknowledge this email in order to be added to our mailing list.
+Your email address may be used to target relevant advertising to you on Facebook and Google.
+You can opt out of this by emailing [email protected]

 BUYING TICKETS & MEMBERSHIPS